Apartamentos Turísticos Antonio Parra

 El Transporte (Palm Sunday)

-Based in the Basilica of La Merced, this is the brotherhood of transporters and Mercedarians.
+Based in the Basilica of La Merced, it is the brotherhood of transport workers and Mercedarians.
 Its imposing "misterio" float represents the Scorn of Herod, one of the most regal scenes of our Holy Week.
-Its titular Virgin is "Madre de Dios de la Misericordia," one of the city's great devotions, whose majestic canopy defines the prestige and tradition of this day.
+Its Marian figure is Mother of God of Mercy, one of the city's great devotions, defining the prestige of this day under her majestic canopy.

 La Viga (Holy Monday)

 The Brotherhood of the Cathedral.
-Its centerpiece is the Cristo de la Viga, a Gothic carving from the 15th century and the oldest in the city.
-It represents the sobriety and heritage of the ancient collegiate church.
+Its main figure is the Christ of La Viga, a 15th-century Gothic carving, the oldest in the city.
+It represents the sobriety and heritage of the old collegiate church.

 La Santa Cena (Holy Monday)

-From the San Marcos Parish, it offers one of the most classic and imposing "Last Supper" scenes in Andalusia, representing the institution of the Eucharist with exceptional artistic mastery.
+From the Parish of San Marcos, it offers one of the most classic and imposing mystery floats in Andalusia, representing the institution of the Eucharist with exceptional artistic mastery.

 Amor y Sacrificio (Holy Monday)

 One of the most followed brotherhoods.
-No music, only the sound of the wooden poles and the rhythmic shuffling of the barefoot brothers.
-It represents the purest grief and absolute austerity.
+No music, only the sound of the wooden staffs and the rhythmic footsteps of the brothers.
+It represents pure sorrow and absolute austerity.

 Los Judíos de San Mateo (Holy Tuesday)

 The Brotherhood of "El Desconsuelo" is the soul of our neighborhood.
-Its Baroque ensemble is a jewel of incalculable value, and its presence in San Mateo is the very essence of our tradition.
+Its Baroque ensemble is an invaluable jewel, and its presence in San Mateo is the very essence of our tradition.
+Discover more about our surroundings in our Jerez Neighborhood Guide.

 El Prendimiento (Holy Wednesday)